About ME

 I grew up in San Francisco, went to elementary and high school in the Bay Area and attended the University of California, Berkeley.
 While I majored in English Literature, I also took a range of drawing and painting classes there and at the San Francisco Art Institute.

-Professionally, I worked in media and communications - mostly for nonprofit organizations (and currently run a program called New Media Mentors.)
+Professionally, I worked in media and communications - mostly for nonprofit organizations.
 In addition to the world of writing and program development, I’ve always loved making things.
 Starting with sewing, knitting and crocheting in high school - and then a range of crafts including paper making, embroidery, weaving, jewelry and more.
 In recent years, I’ve been mostly focused on fiber art.

 For the past ten years or so, I’ve learned from many talented artists – in basketry, knotted netting, collage, Joomchi, Sashiko, fiber sculpture and more.
 I’ve also had some wonderful mentors along the way.
 Some of the best advice I’ve gotten is to know that failure is part of the process and that the work will evolve over time.